HandsOnDataViz/book/docs/HandsOnDataViz-modified-ch2-3-4.md

     | 300 Summit St | Hartford   | CT     | 06106 |

-But imagine you need to [geocode the addresses using a tool like the one we introduced in chapter 2](geocode.html), which requires all of the data to be combined into one column like this:
+But imagine you need to [geocode the addresses using a tool like the one we introduced in Chapter 3](geocode.html), which requires all of the data to be combined into one column like this:

     | Location                          |